rapidwebltd/SimpleMailChimp/README.md

 # SimpleMailChimp

-SimpleMailchimp is a simplified wrapper for the "drewm mailchimp-api" it aims to further simplify basic MailChimp functionality.
+SimpleMailChimp is a simplified wrapper for the "drewm mailchimp-api".
+It aims to further simplify basic MailChimp functionality.

 ## Installation
 First, change your composer.json file to include the `rapidwebltd/simplemailchimp` package as shown below.